trick77/bc-src/cuda-miner/docker/README.md

 4. You didn't read this README.

 ## Tips & tricks
 * To see what bcnode is currently doing use ```docker logs -f bcnode --tail 100```, abort the output with CTRL-C (this will not terminate the process)
 * Use ```docker volume rm db``` to get rid of the blockchain database and start syncing from scratch.
 You obviously want to do this when the bcnode container is not currently running.
     * The named volume will only be created if the provided start script was used.

+## Thanks

+Kudos go out to all the nerds in the BC GPU Miner Tester community for their tech and moral support.